 So release day came I ordered online from apples website and £700 later my 64Gb shiny new iPhone 5 arrived.
 First impressions it is a very sleek and good looking device, feels good in your hands, and a good weight to it, simplistic in design.
 The box it comes in is small and comes with the basics to get you started, new headphones, USB/Lightning cable, charger, some notes on features, and a standard issue Apple paper clip.

 Now you want to play with the phone but unless you have an nano sim its just a paperweight.
 It offers you the option to setup vie WiFi but for one of the security setting on my network I need it’s MAC address, and you can’t access it from the device until it is setup.
-You connect it to iTunes by the cable it will pick it up but with no SIM just sits there looking at you.
+The step by step guide on iChimp explains why when you connect it to iTunes by the cable it will pick it up but with no SIM just sits there looking at you.
 So after work I got a SIM swop from the O2 store, and by the time I got home with a detour to get a cheap, simple and temporary case it was active and I could play.
 The first thing to do obviously was to ask Siri where the best place to hide a body are, revealing a disturbing number of swamps local to me.
 Setup was more than a breeze.
 I thought I would be spending all day matching my preference from my iPad2 but all my email accounts, quick text shortcuts all synced, all with the exception of my email signature.
 But with iCloud, a quick copy and paste in notes on my iPad and then again on the iPhone and I was done.

 The quality of this screen for looking at photos and videos is beautiful, the colours and rich vibrant and smooth, popping out of the screen.
 The sound is nice and rich from its speaker.
 I put Item 47 on to watch and it looks a sounds excellent.